 To activate the center of the house, arrange a fruit plant (such as oranges or lemons), illuminate the area with lights, incorporate a representation of water, place a yellow crystal, and position a metal object.
-These elements symbolize the harmonious combination of the five elements, working in tandem with the auspicious annual star 8, will only bring prosperity to the family living in that house.
+These elements symbolize the harmonious combination of the five elements, working in tandem with the auspicious annual star 8, which is believed to usher in prosperity for the family residing in the house.

-Now that you know which of the eight lucky dishes you should have on the Chinese New Year, it is time to prepare these holiday meals so you can start the New Year successfully.
+Now that you’re aware of the eight lucky dishes to include in your Chinese New Year celebration, it’s time to prepare these special meals in anticipation of a successful start to the New Year.

-May the Year of the Rabbit 2023 bring you prosperity and luck!
+May the Year of the Dragon in 2024 bring you abundant prosperity and good fortune!